 Crematoriums come with two types of services, group or individual cremations.
 Group cremations are when multiple animals are cremated at the same time, and there is no guarantee you will receive the ashes from your pet.

-Your expectations of what you’d like to do with your pet, remains a decision to be made with your family.
+Your expectations of what you’d like to do with your pets is a decision to have with your family.

 For scattering purposes, you can purchase scattering tubes and temporary urns until you decide on a date to scatter the ashes.

-For a more permanent option of keeping the remains with you, there is the option to buy permanent urns, and keepsake jewellery to display and hold the ashes.
+For a more permanent option of keeping the remains with you, can buy permanent urns, and keepsake jewellery to display and hold the ashes.

 Alternatively, if you decide that you do not want to get your pet’s ashes back, a reputable pet crematorium will be able to scatter the ashes on your behalf, in a dignified manner.

-Take the time to research the care and service a crematorium provides because your family will be going through a difficult time, and you want peace of mind that you are making the best decision.
+Take the time to research the care and service a crematorium provides because your family will be going through a difficult time, and you want peace and mind you are making the best decision.

 Pet Haven has a list of helpful resources and can recommend some grief support networks in your local area to help you and your family through the grieving period.

-Sometimes if you have a sick or elderly pet, you’ll know the time is coming, and you have more time to prepare.
-However, sometimes emergencies arise, and unfortunately, death can happen unexpectedly.
+Sometimes If you have a sick or elderly pet, you’ll know the time is coming, and you have more time to prepare.
+However, sometimes emergencies arise, and unfortunately, death can happen unexpectantly.

-Contact us today to arrange a guided tour or allow us to help your family in the final arrangements of your pet’s farewell.
+Contact our caring team to arrange a guided tour or allow us to help your family in the final arrangements of your pet’s farewell.